Vegas: Self-Speculative Decoding with Verification-Guided Sparse Attention: Evaluation

 \textbf{Hardware.} All experiments are conducted on a server equipped with two NVIDIA H100 NVL GPUs (94~GB).

 \textbf{Baselines.} To ensure a fair comparison, all baselines are implemented within vLLM: (1) \emph{vLLM}: The standard serving framework with its default configuration, serving as our baseline for vanilla decoding.
 (2) \emph{MagicDec}~\cite{sadhukhan2025magicdec}: A framework utilizing self-speculative decoding with sparse attention.
 We evaluate it using two representative KV selection methods: StreamingLLM~\cite{xiao2024efficient} (\emph{MagicDec-Stream}) and Quest~\cite{tang2024quest} (\emph{MagicDec-Quest}).
 (3) \emph{SpecExtend}~\cite{cha2025specextend}: An algorithm leveraging the last accepted token's attention weights from the target LLM's final attention block to guide the sparsity of an auxiliary drafter.
 As it is originally designed for a separate draft model, to ensure a fair comparison under self-speculative decoding, we apply its guidance mechanism layer-wise at every attention block.
+We set $\gamma$ and sparsity ratio for each design following \S\ref{sec:design:hyperparam} (see Appendix~\ref{sec:append:hyperparam} for the hyperparameter configuration).